What Is Gadolinium Deposition Disease (GDD)?

 Balance Issues46%

-Beyond the nervous system, GDD symptoms extend to multiple other body systems.
-Skeletal symptoms are among the most distinctive, with 61% of surveyed patients reporting joint pain and 57% reporting deep bone pain — a symptom that is particularly characteristic of gadolinium deposition, as gadolinium preferentially deposits in bone tissue where it can persist for years.
+Beyond the nervous system, reported GDD symptoms extend to multiple other body systems.
+Skeletal symptoms are among the most distinctive, with 61% of the 185 participants with confirmed retention reporting joint pain and 57% reporting deep bone pain.
+Gadolinium is known to deposit in bone tissue, where it can persist for years.

 Fatigue(Endocrine)